When you use a dehumidifier for the first time, it can feel like forever for it to start working properly.

 How Long Does it Take for a Dehumidifier to Work?

 Dehumidifiers regulate the humidity in a room by removing any excess moisture from the air, thereby creating a living condition that is inhospitable to dust mites, mould and other allergenic organisms.
-Out of the box, a dehumidifier can take up to 12 hours to start working properly and to get to the ideal level of humidity which your home needs.
+Out of the box, a dehumidifier can take up to 12 hours to start working properly and to get to the ideal level of humidity that your home needs.

 Certain models can start working properly almost instantly, but some may need time to adjust to the environment around it.